-Catholic, Protestant, and LDS Services
+Catholic and Interfaith Services

-On Wednesday night, the camp will offer a Catholic service and a Protestant service at varying locations around camp.
+On Wednesday night, the camp will offer a Catholic service and an interfaith service at varying locations around camp.
 On some weeks with significant numbers of Scouts from other faiths, services will be offered and supported for members of those faiths.
 Local Priests and Ministers will be visiting the camp to provide denomination-specific leadership for these services.
 We encourage your Scouts to worship with others of their faith at these special services.